-Harriet Baird is one of our Post-Doctoral Research Associates working on the Plastics: Redefining Single-Use project.
+Harriet Baird is one of our Post-Doctoral Research Associates working on Many Happy Returns.
+Before this, she worked on Plastics: Redefining Single-Use project.

 Harriet is a Social and Health Psychologist with expertise in self-regulation (how people direct their thoughts, feelings, and behaviours in order to achieve their goals) and in the design and evaluation of interventions designed to promote behaviour change.

-Harriet’s role within the team will be to explore how we can use behavioural science to help tackle the problems caused by single-use plastics.
+Harriet’s role is to explore how we can use behavioural science to help tackle the problems caused by single-use plastics.

 Harriet’s research career began with a BSc in Psychology from the University of Sheffield (2011).
 She then completed her MSc.
 In Psychology Research Methods here at the University of Sheffield in 2012, and was awarded the ‘Michael Siegal Prize’ for best Master’s Thesis.

 Before beginning her PhD, Harriet undertook three Research Assistant posts, gaining experience of experimental techniques across different fields of psychology.
 These included NHS-related research and industry-based research.
 Harriet obtained her PhD in Psychology from the University of Sheffield in 2018.